Skip to content

 Please use the USCIS Fee Calculator to confirm the current fee for Form I-765 at the time you file your application.
 To use the Fee Calculator, you will need to input the correct eligibility category: (c)(3)(B) for Post-Completion OPT or (c)(3)(C) for the STEM OPT Extension.

-You’re required to submit two identical, recent photos that meet US passport photograph requirements.
-Please review these requirements carefully as you obtain your photos.
-ISO does not recommend re-using photos from previous applications.
+You’re required to submit a photo that meets US passport photograph requirements.
+Please review these requirements carefully as you obtain your photo.
+You should not be re-using photos from previous applications.

 Recommendation I-20